jonathanyeh0723/meme-generator/README.md

 ![random_meme](578978.png)

 #### Test for PlotEngine module
+Run this script with `--help` to see what argument needed to specify.
 ```
 $ python3 PlotEngine_test.py --help
 usage: Parse a photo set to view data [-h] photo_set